-Nominees will submit the following documents (in one pdf file), describing their contributions to the educational mission of the College of Medicine and University, via email to the COM Office of Graduate Education by 5:00 pm on March 17 (firstname.lastname@example.org):
+Nominees will submit the following documents (in one pdf file), describing their contributions to the educational mission of the College of Medicine and University, via email to the COM Office of Graduate Education by 5:00 pm on March 13 at email@example.com):

-- Curriculum vitae including list of educational accomplishments.
+- Curriculum vitae or biosketch including list of educational accomplishments.